Black Lives Matter

 - Sister Outsider, Audre Lorde

-- So You Wanna Talk About Race, Ijeoma Oluo
+- So You Want To Talk About Race, Ijeoma Oluo

 - Stamped: Racism, Antiracism, and You, Jason Reynolds and Ibram X. Kendi